 PVC pipe should always be clearly labeled if it is used for both potable (drinkable) and non-potable water in the same building.

 PVC connections are made by using a primer that softens the PVC and then applying PVC glue that melts the joints and pipe together.
-See this article for information on working with PVC pipe.

 02 of 05